Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

     import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

 <p class="firstLetter">Type 8s, are known as "The Challengers."
-They embody assertiveness, self-confidence, and have a need for control.
-Their directness and tendancy to control situations can be perceived as domineering, but this is their go to coping mechanism that has served them well since they were a child.
-Sometime in their childhood they learned that it is not ok to be weak or put yourself in vulnerable situations.
-So there way of being is to continually be getting stronger in all aspects of life so that they can be in control of their own destiny. </p>
+They embody assertiveness and self-confidence and need control.
+Their directness and tendency to control situations can be perceived as domineering, but this is their go-to coping mechanism that has served them well since childhood.
+Sometime in their childhood, they learned that being weak or putting yourself in vulnerable situations is not okay.
+So their way of being is to continually get stronger in all aspects of life so that they can control their own destiny. </p>

 <!-- have been trying to get stronger and control
  their core is driven by a profound sense of justice and loyalty, making them natural leaders in various spheres of life -->